nishindudu/AdaptiClip/README.md

 > `detect` and `convert` methods are **required** for all plugins.

 > <b>⚠️ IMPORTANT</b><br>
-> The plugin must create a section with its class name in the config file.
-All attributes required by the plugin must be set in this section.
+> All plugins must create a section in the config file.
+> If there are no attributes to be set, the section can be empty and can be created by calling `config.create_section()`.

 Sample plugins are available in `/plugins` folder.